PeterPerhac/cheat-sheets/study-notes/haskell.md

 (let (a,b,c) = (1,2,3) in a+b+c) * 100
 ```

-we can use let bindings in list comprehensions earily - predicates to the right of the let binding can access the names bound-to in the let binding.
+We can use let bindings in list comprehensions earily - predicates to the right of the let binding can access the names bound-to in the let binding.

 ```haskell
 calcBmis xs = [bmi | (w, h) <- xs, let bmi = w / h ^ 2, bmi >= 25.0]